 - Select Network Adapter in the right pane and click on Run the troubleshooter.

 - When Troubleshooter opens, follow the instructions on the screen to complete it.

 - Optional: Some users are recommending to run Internet Connections troubleshooter, so you might want to try that as well.

-Windows 10 proxy issues can cause many problems such as limited internet access, and if you’re getting “Windows could not automatically detect network’s proxy settings” error, we hope that some of our solutions will be helpful to you.
+Windows 10 proxy issues can cause many problems.
+If you’re getting Windows could not automatically detect network’s proxy settings error, we hope that some of our solutions will be helpful for you.